vekatze/neut/book/src/commands.md

 ## `neut check`

 `neut check` type-checks all the files in the current module.
-It also creates cache files of the source files for faster compilation.
+It also creates cache files for faster compilation.

+### `--full`

+If you pass `--full` to `neut check`, the caches of all dependencies are refreshed as well.

 ## `neut clean`

-`neut clean` removes the cache files in the current module's `cache` directory.
+`neut clean` removes generated build files for the current module and its dependencies.

-More specifically, this command removes the following directory in the current module:
+More specifically, this command removes directories like the following under the build cache:

 ```text
 (cache-directory)/build/(platform)/(compiler-version)/
 ```

-An example of a removed directory:
+For example:

 ```text
 cache/build/arm64-darwin/compiler-0.8.0/